 Consultation is the formal process and takes place after an engagement.
 Formal consultation describes the statutory requirement imposed on NHS bodies to consult with overview and scrutiny committees (OSCs), patients, the public and stakeholders when considering a proposal for a substantial development of the health service, or for a substantial variation in the provision of a service.

 Formal consultation is carried out if a change is ‘significant’.
 This is determined where the proposal or plan is likely to have a substantial impact.

 The outcome of a formal consultation must be reported to the Governing Body in public, along with the feedback received.
 The CCG must be able to demonstrate views have been taken into account as part of any recommendations and/or decision making.

 Annual Statement of Involvement

 We also produce a report on all our engagement and consultation activity every year.
 The Annual Statement of Involvement is received at our Annual AGM.
-You can read the latest report here: Annual Statement of Involvement 2016/17.
+You can read more here.

 Below you can find details of any current or previous engagement and consultation activities: